ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Verifier appraises Evidence via appraisal policies and creates the Attestation Results to support Relying Parties in their decision process.
-This documents defines a flexible architecture consisting of attestation roles and their interactions via conceptual messages.
+This document defines a flexible architecture consisting of attestation roles and their interactions via conceptual messages.
 Additionally, this document defines a universal set of terms that can be mapped to various existing and emerging Remote Attestation Procedures.
 Common topological models and the data flows associated with them, such as